 Written Warnings: Officers may issue written warnings for violations of the motor vehicle laws.
-Officers will use department authorized Written Warning forms and will complete the appropriate sections of the warning and request the violator to sign the warning.
+The officer will complete the appropriate sections of the warning and request the violator to sign the warning.
 The violator will be given the last page of the warning.
 If the violator refuses to sign the warning, the officer shall issue the warning without a signature.
 (CALEA 61.1.2c)